Doctor of Philosophy

 - for international applicants, unless a previous degree fulfills the requirements noted here, English language proficiency at a IELTS (Academic) level of 6.5 or higher with no scores below 6.5, TOEFL 550 (paper-based) or 213 (computer-based) or higher, or TOEFL IBT of not less than 20 in each area.

-Students are required to engage in full-time study during their first year in the doctoral program.
+Subject to policies and recomendations of Disability Services for Students, and accomodation policies of the Department, all PhD students are required to engage in cohort-based full-time study during their first year in the doctoral program.

 The doctoral program in Educational Administration is not available on-line.